 (A) approved by the National Continuing Education Review Service;

-(B) a HHSC-sponsored DADS-sponsored event; or
+(B) a HHSC-sponsored event; or

-(C) an upper-division semester credit course taken or taught at a post-secondary institution of higher education accredited by an recognized by the Texas Higher Education Coordinating Board.
+(C) an upper-division semester credit course taken or taught at a post-secondary institution of higher education accredited by an agency recognized by the Texas Higher Education Coordinating Board.

-(b) DADS accepts NAB-approved self-study courses toward the required 40 clock hours of continuing education.
+(b) HHSC accepts NAB-approved self-study courses toward the required 40 hours of continuing education.

-(c) DADS waives, at a maximum, 20 of the 40 clock hours of continuing education to a licensee who completes one three-semester hour upper-division course taken at a post-secondary institution of higher education.
+(c) HHSC waives, at a maximum, 20 of the 40 hours of continuing education required of a licensee who completes one three-semester hour upper-division course taken at a post-secondary institution of higher education.

-(d) DADS approves continuing education hours once per licensure renewal period for the same course, seminar, workshop, or program.
+(d) HHSC approves continuing education credit hours for the same course, seminar, workshop, or program only once per license renewal period.

-(e) DADS waives 20 of the required 40 clock hours of continuing education for preceptors who sponsor an AIT.

-(f) DADS may perform an audit of continuing education courses, seminars, or workshops that the licensee has reported by requesting certificates of attendance.
+(e) HHSC may perform an audit of continuing education courses, seminars, or workshops that the licensee has reported by requesting certificates of attendance.

 §555.36.
 Late Renewals.

-(a) A person has up to one year after the expiration date of a license to renew the license by:
+(a) A former licensee has up to one year after the expiration date of a license to renew the license by:

+(1) completing a license renewal application;

-(1) completing 40 clock hours of continuing education as listed in §18.35 of this subchapter (relating to Continuing Education Requirements for License Renewal); and
+(2) completing 40 hours of continuing education as provided in §555.35 of this subchapter (relating to Continuing Education Requirements for License Renewal); and

-(2) submitting the following fee to DADS:
+(3) submitting the following fee to the Texas Health and Human Services Commission (HHSC):

-(A) a $375 renewal fee for a license that has been expired for 90 days or less; or
+(A) a $375 late renewal fee for a license that has been expired for 90 days or less; or

-(B) a $500 renewal fee for a license that has been expired for 91 days to 365 days.
+(B) a $500 late renewal fee for a license that has been expired for 91 days to 365 days.

-(b) A person whose license has been expired for more than 365 days must meet the licensure and examination requirements for an initial license.
+(b) A former licensee whose license has been expired for more than 365 days must meet the licensure and examination requirements for an initial license.

-(c) A person must retake the NAB exam if the person last took and passed the NAB exam more than five years before the application date.
+(c) A former licensee must retake the National Association of Long Term Care Administrator Boards (NAB) examination if the former licensee last took and passed the NAB examination more than five years before the completed application date.

-(d) A person who does not renew a license on or before the date the license expires must return the license to DADS.

-(e) A person who fails to renew a license before the expiration date must not practice in the field of nursing facility administration until the license is renewed.
+(d) A person who fails to renew a license before the expiration date must not practice in the field of nursing facility administration until the license is renewed.

-(f) DADS imposes one or more sanctions listed in §18.57 of this chapter (relating to Schedule of Sanctions) against a person who practices with an expired license.
+(e) HHSC imposes one or more sanctions listed in §555.57 of this chapter (relating to Schedule of Sanctions) against a person who practices with an expired license.

 §555.37.
 Denial of License Renewal.

-(a) DADS may deny an application for license renewal based on either of the following:
+(a) The Texas Health and Human Services Commission (HHSC) may deny an application for license renewal based on either of the following:

-(1) a sanction taken against a licensee; or
+(1) the licensee committed a violation listed in §555.54 of this chapter (relating to Rule or Statutory Violations); or

-(2) (relating to Licensure of Persons with Criminal Backgrounds) a conviction for a crime listed in §18.41 of this subchapter.
+(2) the licensee has a criminal history that HHSC determines is a basis for denying the license renewal under §555.41 of this subchapter (relating to Licensure of Persons with Criminal Backgrounds) .

-(b) DADS does not renew a license if:

-(1) a person's license was revoked in another jurisdiction;

-(2) the licensee defaulted on a guaranteed student loan as addressed in the Education Code, §57.491; or

-(3) the licensee did not comply with the terms of a sanction or settlement agreement with DADS.

 §555.38.
 Inactive Status.

-(a) A licensee may place a license in a formal inactive status with DADS for up to two renewal periods.
+(a) A licensee may place a license in a formal inactive status with the Texas health and Human Services Commission (HHSC) for up to two renewal periods.

-(b) To place a license in a formal inactive status, the licensee submits the following to DADS on or before the date the license expires:
+(b) To place a license in a formal inactive status, the licensee submits the following to HHSC on or before the date the license expires:

 (1) a completed Inactive Status Application form; and

-(2) the $250 inactive status fee.
+(2) the formal inactive status fee.

-(c) Licensees must renew the inactive license on or before the date that the inactive status expires by submitting to DADS:
+(c) A licensee may renew a license in formal inactive status on or before the date that the inactive status expires by submitting to HHSC :

-(1) the $250 renewal fee; and
+(1) the renewal fee; and

-(2) proof of completing 40 clock hours of continuing education as listed in §18.35 of this chapter (relating to Continuing Education Requirements for License Renewal).
+(2) proof of completing 40 hours of continuing education, as provided in §555.35 of this chapter (relating to Continuing Education Requirements for License Renewal).